Page Last Updated:

 Requirements & Fees

 Encroachment permits are required any time work is being performed in the public right-of-way, or if the work will affect the right-of-way, such as installing a new driveway.
 Fees vary depending on the type of permit needed and how extensive the work is.
 The fees are collected solely to cover the cost of staff administrative and inspection time associated with the specific permit.
-A deposit is required to issue an encroachment permit; any unused funds will be returned to the applicant upon project completion with a successful final city inspection.
+Master Fee Schedule

 To better control the holiday traffic and increase driver and pedestrian safety through the holiday season, the City of Citrus Heights limits construction in the right-of-way on major streets.

-The City’s Construction Moratorium will be in effect from 5:00 pm on Friday, November 16, 2018 until 8:00 am on Wednesday, January 2, 2019.
+The City’s Construction Moratorium will be in effect from 5:00 pm on the Friday before Thanksgiving until the first business day in January at 8 am.
 The Moratorium applies to all construction and utility work and all oversize loads requiring a transportation permit.